tylerneylon/math/randnn/randnn.md

-An interesting observation made by Ian Goodfellow (and perhaps by others earlier?) is that relu-based networks are *piecewise linear* functions, which means that we can partition the input space into distinct regions such that the network is a purely linear function in each region.
-In the pixel-intensity visualization, this translates to an image that is entirely a patchwork of linear gradients.
+An interesting observation made by Ian Goodfellow (and perhaps by others earlier?) is that relu-based networks are *piecewise linear* functions, which means that we can partition the input space into distinct regions such that the network is a purely linear function in each region [@goodfellow2017cs231n].
+In the pixel-intensity
+visualization, this translates to an image that is entirely a patchwork of linear gradients.